gtache/SpeakerGenderClassification/README.md

 # Speaker gender classification
-This assignment was to compare different classifiers for the gender recognition of speakers in audio files.
+The goal of this assignment was to compare different classifiers for the gender recognition of speakers in audio files.
 The files were taken from the LibriSpeech dev-clean dataset.
 The features used are the MFCC features extracted using librosa.